-Starting on Saturday, October 13th, Lee will be teaching a Tao Yin immersion program designed to teach the ancient practices for health and vitality.
-The immersion will take place on four weekends spread over the course of four months and end January.
+Starting on Saturday, January 16th, Lee will be leading a Tao Yin immersion program designed to teach the ancient practices for health and vitality.
+The immersion will take place on four weekends spread over the course of four months and end in April of 2021.

 In the immersion, Lee will talk about the powerful lessons used by Taoist sages, as well as teach the practices that accompany their understanding.
-All students will be able to attend in person in Santa Cruz, California, or follow along online from the comfort of their own home.
-All classes will be recorded so participants can go back and rewatch the material for up to sixty days from the end of the course.
+This will be an online immersion so all students will be following along from the comfort of their own homes.

-The ancient practice is waiting to be discovered, so click on the “Learn More” button below to learn more or sign up:
+The ancient practice is waiting to be discovered, so click on the banner below to learn more or sign up.

 By Ian Drogin